DePoyster/cosc1350_breakout/README.md

-Breakout is an arcade game where a layer of bricks lines the top third of the screen, and the goal is to destroy them all by repeatedly bouncing a ball off a paddle into them.
+Breakout is an arcade game in which a layer of bricks lines the top third of the screen.
+The goal is to destroy them all by repeatedly bouncing a ball off a paddle into them.

 Here is a free online version of the game to play so you can get a feel of what the finished product should look like: https://elgoog.im/breakout/